brenapp/css/README.md

-# Minify
+# Minify CSS

-Minifies CSS and HTML quickly.
+An easy-to-follow CSS parser and minifier written in rust.

 ```
-$ minify index.html
-$ minify main.css
+minify main.css
 ```

-> Note: This project was made for education.
-Is is not designed to be feature complete!
-Please don't use this in production!
+> Please note: This project was made to help me learn rust.
+While I did my best to follow the parsing spec, there is no gaurentee of spec compliance.
+There are no compliance or regression tests.
+If you need something like this for real uses, I would reccomend you use [Servo's CSS Parser](https://github.com/servo/rust-cssparser/)